 One aspect of parenthood is simultaneously the best and worst thing ever.
 In a word: carpooling.
-I loathe it and consider it a necessary evil at best.
-But when you have three kids under driving age, a spouse who traveled frequently for work, and three places to be at the same time, sometimes something’s gotta give.
+I both loathe and appreciate.
+But when you have three kids under driving age, a spouse who travels frequently for work, and three places to be at the same time, something’s gotta give.

-If it works for you, carpooling is awesome.
-If there is a better feeling in the world on a dark rainy November evening than watching someone else’s minivan pull out of your driveway taking a car full of rowdy, odiferous 14-year-olds to lacrosse practice, I don’t know what it is.
+When it works, carpooling is awesome.
+There’s no better feeling in the world on a dark rainy November evening than watching someone else’s minivan pull out of your driveway taking a car full of rowdy, odiferous 14-year-olds to lacrosse practice.
 Sitting invisibly in the driver’s seat while the kids in the back talk about all the juicy stuff they never tell you at home?
 Loved it.
 Teaming up with another trusty parent who takes your child to an all-day tournament two hours away so you can make your other kid’s swim meet?
 Bless you, friend.

-But we have to admit that there are some serious carpooling downsides to whatever convenience it provides.
+But I have to admit that there are some serious carpooling downsides to whatever convenience it provides.